lliu006/W26_STAT293_FinalProject/README.md

-# Joint Longitudinal-Survival Analysis of Postoperative Left Ventricular Mass Index (LVMI) and Mortality After Aortic Valve Replacement
+# Joint Longitudinal-Survival Analysis of Postoperative Left Ventricular Mass Index and Mortality After Aortic Valve Replacement

+## University of California, Riverside
 ## Winter 2026
 ## Instructor: Dr. Esra Kürüm

 **Authors:** Ryan Kitagawa, Linlin Liu, and Nancy Lopez <br>
-**Date:** March 12, 2026
+**Date:** March 18, 2026

 ## Overview

-This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and time to death following aortic valve replacement.
-Using data from an observational study with repeated measurements, we apply joint longitudinal-survival modeling to assess whether the current level of LVMI is associated with mortality risk.
+This project investigates the association between postoperative trajectories of left ventricular mass index (LVMI) and mortality following aortic valve replacement.
+Using data from an observational study with repeated measurements, we apply a joint longitudinal-survival modeling framework to assess whether the current level of LVMI is associated with the risk of mortality.
 We further extend the analysis by evaluating alternative association structures, such as slope parameterization, and conducting sensitivity analyses to assess the robustness of the findings.

-This work extends classical linear mixed-effects (LMM) and Cox proportional hazards (PH) models into a unified framework that accounts for within-subject correlation in repeated LVMI measurements, informative dropout due to death, and dynamic association between biomarker progression and survival.
+This work extends classical linear mixed-effects models (LMMs) and Cox proportional hazards (PH) models into a unified framework that accounts for within-subject correlation in repeated LVMI measurements, informative dropout due to death, and dynamic association between biomarker progression and survival.

 ## Key Result